wpexpertsio/password-protected/readme.txt

 **✅ Specific Post/Page Protection**

 Do you have premium content or sensitive information that you want to restrict access to?
-With the Password Protected plugin, you can easily password protect WordPress pages or posts so that only authorized users can view them.
+With the Password Protected plugin, you can easily password protect pages or posts so that only authorized users can view them.
 This feature allows you to offer exclusive content to subscribers or conduct private testing before publication.

 Check out our guide on how to [password protect WordPress page](https://passwordprotectedwp.com/wordpress-password-protect-page/) the right way.